Dragi Šestić

+Life and career

 Šestić was born in Mostar, Bosnia and Herzegovina.

 He worked with the famous maqaam (Maqam al-iraqi), star - Farida Ali from Iraq on her album Ishraqaat.

 His work involved many of the Balkan stars, including the Queen of Gyspies Esma Redžepova, Boban Marković, Naat Veliov, Amira Medunjanin, Fulgerica, Ljubiša Stojanović Louis, and many more.
 His work can be found on many World Music compilations, but most of it is on his record label Snail Records, founded in 2002.
 He lives and works in the Netherlands.